iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

 `iexec wallet show`{{execute}}

 When you have some ether.
 You are ready to deploy it.

+# Deploy your smart contract and Ffmpeg binary in iExec network

 With the deploy command you will :
 - Deploy the Dapp smart contract into Ethereum.